hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 larger than other signature schemes would require for similar levels of expected security.

-Another drawback is that revocation must be handled using elliptic-curve based signatures that allow for the use of the set-membership proofs required by that part of the protocol.
+Another drawback is that revocation is handled using elliptic-curve based signatures that allow for the use of the more-efficient set-membership proofs and accumulators required by that part of the protocol.

 This dual-credential model provides all of the functionality required by the protocol, but uses two different signature schemes to accomplish it,